Abhishekvidhate/Research-Assistant/README.md

 - **Integration with `chain.py`:** Uses the combined chain to process user queries and generate results.

 ## Installation
-To set up and run the project, follow these steps:
+To set up and run the project locally, follow these steps:

 1. **Clone the Repository:**
    ```bash